ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

  - Avoid using asterisk in select statements `SELECT *`, use explicit column names.
    More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-asterisk-select-list).
  - No square brackets `[]` and [reserved words](https://github.com/ktaranov/sqlserver-kit/blob/master/Scripts/Check_Reserved_Words_For_Object_Names.sql) in object names and alias, use only Latin symbols **`[A-z]`** and numeric **`[0-9]`**.
- - Prefer [ANSI syntax](http://standards.iso.org/ittf/PubliclyAvailableStandards/c053681_ISO_IEC_9075-1_2011.zip) and functions (`CAST` instead `CONVERT`, `COALESE` instead `ISNULL`).
+ - Prefer [ANSI syntax](http://standards.iso.org/ittf/PubliclyAvailableStandards/c053681_ISO_IEC_9075-1_2011.zip) and functions ([`CAST`][10] instead [`CONVERT`][10], [`COALESE`](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/coalesce-transact-sql) instead [`ISNULL`](https://docs.microsoft.com/en-us/sql/t-sql/functions/isnull-transact-sql), etc.).
  - All finished expressions should have semicolon `;` at the end.
    This is ANSI standard and Microsoft announced with the SQL Server 2008 release that semicolon statement terminators will become mandatory in a future version so statement terminators other than semicolons (whitespace) are currently deprecated.
    This deprecation announcement means that you should always use semicolon terminators in new development.
    More details [here](http://www.dbdelta.com/always-use-semicolon-statement-terminators/).
  - All script files should end with `GO` and line break.
  - Keywords should be in **UPPERCASE**: `SELECT`, `FROM`, `GROUP BY` etc.